 Within this global framework, this Standards Analysis "ICT Sector - Luxembourg" is intended to serve as a practical tool to discover the latest standardization developments in the overall landscape of ICT related technologies, from more seasoned topics such as software engineering and programming languages to more recent ones such as the Internet of Things, Cloud Computing, Artificial Intelligence or Quantum Computing.
-Therefore, the present document will allow to national stakeholders identify relevant standardization technical committees, with ultimate objective to offer them guidance for a potential future involvement in the standards development process and allow them to discover the services provided by ILNAS at the national level regarding technical standardization.
+Therefore, the present document will allow relevant stakeholders to identify national standardization technical committees, with the ultimate objective to offer them guidance for a potential future involvement in the standards development process and allow them to discover the services provided by ILNAS at the national level regarding technical standardization.

-Jean-Marie REIFF, Director ILNAS Jean-Philippe HUMBERT, Deputy Director ILNAS
+Jean-Marie REIFF, Director ILNAS Jean-Philippe HUMBERT, Deputy Director II NAS